Access to Electronic Systems

 Dissertations by Chicago School graduate students and students from around the world can be accessed online through Proquest Database.

-The Libraries have books and videos that can be checked out for a limited period of time.
-In order to check material out, students need to bring their student IDs and register with the library.
+The libraries have books and videos that can be checked out for a limited period of time.
+In order to check out material, a student needs to bring a student ID card and register with the library.

 Psychological Test Materials